finbourne/lusid-sdk-java-preview/sdk/docs/CorporateActionSourcesApi.md

 # **deleteCorporateActions**
 > DeletedEntityResponse deleteCorporateActions(scope, code, corporateActionIds)

-[EXPERIMENTAL] Delete one or more corporate actions
+[EXPERIMENTAL] Delete corporate actions

-Deletes one or more corporate actions from the specified corporate action source
+Delete one or more corporate actions from a particular corporate action source.

 ### Example
 ```java